Aero-ComSci/mit-app-inventor-getting-started-hhhayden-1/README.md

 ![image](https://github.com/user-attachments/assets/8df0f293-52df-4a5e-a471-79f97a04528e)
 ![image](https://github.com/user-attachments/assets/52a3cd61-b318-4af7-a9d7-41474504f41f)
 The most difficult part of this project is probably designing the user interface.
+The code wasn´t a huge issue because there wasn´t much to code.